>TOPICS

 Feelings are suppressed or repressed, especially when an impression in the past was so traumatic that the mind is no longer able to cope with this shock.
 Such an event can no longer be perceived as stimulation or even inspiration.
 Rather, it merely triggers the feeling of powerlessness, fear, and rage.

-Subsequently, every feeling that is disturbing the mind becomes a potential threat, because it could call back the intense feelings of retraumatization.
-The traumatized person loses his/her navigating ‚Daimon‚ and the suppressed, negative feelings grow into threatening forces.
+Subsequently, every feeling disturbing the mind becomes a potential threat, because it could call back the intense feelings of retraumatization.
+The traumatized person loses his/her navigating Daimon and the suppressed, negative feelings grow into threatening forces.

-These demonically grown feelings become more and more insistent in their disturbance of the thought processes.
+These demonically grown feelings become more and more insistent in their disruption of thought processes.
 As they are repressed, they merge with other repressed emotions.
 Thus, this self-referential entanglement reduces the clarity of thinking and narrows the field of perception.
-More and more, these ‚hybrid demons‚ control all our actions and restrict our creativity to find new solutions to problems.
+More and more, these hybrid demons control all our actions and limit our creativity in finding new solutions to problems.

 Banning by naming